-Learn about the Montessori Brown Stair and how to present it.
-This article gives information on the material, as well as step by step instructions for the presentation.
+Learn about the Montessori Brown Stair (Montessori Broad Stair) and how to present it.
+This article gives information on the material, as well as step-by-step instructions for the presentation and a link to a Broad Stair video presentation.

 What is the Montessori Brown Stair?

-The Brown stair is a grading activity that helps visual acuity and the concept of sequence in preparation for future activities, such as reading, writing, and math.
-Much like the Pink Tower, it help kids with distinguishing the difference in the size of objects.
+Much like the Pink Tower, it helps kids with distinguishing the difference in the size of objects.

 The Brown Stair uses linear objects, which gives it a slightly different overall purpose than the Pink Tower, however.